Hosted by the NEA

 All presentations and discussions will be in English, and good command of the English language will be necessary to fully benefit from the workshop.

 Abstracts should be submitted electronically by 1 March 2018.
-Presentations should be sent electronically no later than 14 March 2018 and they should not exceed the time slots allocated in the workshop agenda, which includes five minutes for answering questions.
+Presentations should be sent electronically no later than 14 March 2018 and they should not exceed the time slots allocated in the workshop agenda , which includes five minutes for answering questions.
+A file with some of the presentations that were submitted can be downloaded as a zip archive in advance of the workshop.

 Proceedings from the workshop will be published and will include abstracts and presentations from the opening session, technical sessions, conclusions and recommendations from discussions during the panel sessions, and the closing session of the workshop.